nicklepickle/fe-compare/README.md

 project that is not public facing, no you mostly don't.
 JS eats memory like me at a BBQ.
 It is slower than compiled languages and it is hard to reason about what it's doing under the hood thus hard to optimize.
 My current job runs C# and SQL Server.
-If I was starting a new project in 2025 I would consider Go.
-The reason HTMX snuck in there because it is back end agnostic but it isn't really doing components either.
+If I was building a commercial web application in 2025 I would consider Go.
+The reason HTMX snuck in is because it is back end agnostic but it isn't really doing components either.

+## Conclusion
+There are no bad choices here.
+All of the options evaluated here will absolutely do the job.
+If market share is what you want React is your answer full stop.
+If you are dealing with highly stylized components that rely heavily on hand
+rolled css, I would suggest Svelte or Vue.
+If speed and build size are your top criteria it's hard to beat Solid.
+If javascript just annoys you and you want to write less of it, HTMX is a good bet.
+If learning any of this sounds like a migrane, just adopting the principles of modern ES6 with modules, fetch, async, etc. will do wonders for your JS code.
+And last but not least Vite makes all of it much more pleasant than it has literally ever been.